HailstormLabs/Homebrew/D&D5E/Classes/Dragon Aspect.md

 > ## Spring
 >
 >> ### 1: Emerald Whelpling
->> You become resistant to lightning damage and you can add your proficiency bonus to the damage of any spell you cast that deals lightning damage.
+>> You become resistant to lightning damage and you can add your Charisma modifier to the damage of any spell you cast that deals lightning damage.
->>
->> Additionally, if you are hit by a melee attack and the attacker is within 5 feet, the attacker takes lightning damage equal to your proficiency bonus.
 >
->> ### 1: Aura of Energy
+>> ### 1: Intravenous Conduit
->> You exude a 10 foot aura that grant you and your allies immunity to effects that would put you to sleep.
-The aura increases to 20 feet at 11th level and again to 30 feet at 20th level.
+>> If you are hit by a melee attack and the attacker is within 5 feet, the attacker takes lightning damage equal to your proficiency bonus.
 >
 >> ### 6: Unveiling Light
 >> As an action, you can produce bioluminecent light from your body.
 You shed bright light in a 10-foot radius and dim light for an additional 10 feet.
 Invisible creatures and objects are revealed when in this light.